Government plans to ban flavors used in e-cigarettes

 A ban on flavors would be a huge blow to companies like San Francisco-based Juul, which sells mint, fruit and dessert flavored-nicotine pods.

-Juul and other manufacturers argue that their products are intended to help adult smokers wean themselves off traditional paper-and-tobacco cigarettes.
-But there is little evidence that e-cigarettes are effective for helping smokers quit.
+Juul and others have argued that their products are intended to help adult smokers wean themselves off traditional paper-and-tobacco cigarettes.

-Representatives for Juul did not immediately respond to a request for comment Wednesday.
+But a Juul spokesman said in a statement that the company “strongly” agreed with the need for “aggressive action” on flavors.

+“We will fully comply with the final FDA policy when effective,” he stated.

 The Vapor Technology Association said in a statement the flavor ban would force smokers “to choose between smoking again … or finding what they want and need on the black market.”
 The group represents vaping manufacturers, retailers and distributors.